tl-its-umich-edu/canvas-course-manager-next/README.md

 12. Copy the ID number of the LTI key created in Canvas.
 The ID is the long number shown in the "Details" column of the "Developer Keys" page.
 It usually looks like `17700000000000nnn`.

+13. Click the "ON" part of the switch in the "State" column of your LTI key, so that it has a green background.

+14. Go to Canvas "Developer Keys" management page under your account Admin page.
+Click the button for "+ Developer Key", then "+ API Key".

+15. Add a tool name in the "Name" field, and under "Redirect URI(s)" add `https:{ngrok_url}/canvas/redirectFromOAuth` where `{ngrok_url}` is the `ngrok` hostname copied earlier (in step 2).

+16. Add all scopes needed by the application, i.e. so that they match those listed in `ccm_web/server/src/canvas/canvas.scopes.ts`.

+17. Click the "Save" button.

+18. Copy the ID number of the API key created in Canvas.
+The ID is the long number shown in the "Details" column of the "Developer Keys" page.
+It usually looks like `17700000000000nnn`.

+19. Click the "Show Key" button underneath the ID located in step 17, and copy the secret that appears in the dialog.

+20. Click the "ON" part of the switch in the "State" column of your API key, so that it has a green background.

-13. Edit the `.env` file
+21. Edit the `.env` file

-    1. Verify the`LTI_PLATFORM_URL` variable value is correct for the instance of Canvas used.
+    1. Verify the `LTI_PLATFORM_URL` variable value is correct for the instance of Canvas used.
-    2. Add to the `LTI_CLIENT_ID` variable value the LTI key ID number copied in the earlier step.
+    2. Add to the `LTI_CLIENT_ID` variable value the LTI key ID number copied earlier (in step 12).
+    3. Add to the `CANVAS_API_CLIENT_ID` variable value the API key copied earlier (in step 18).
+    4. Add to the `CANVAS_API_SECRET` variable value the secret copied earlier (in step 19).

-14. Build and start the application with docker-compose.
+22. Build and start the application with docker-compose.

     1. `docker-compose build`
     2. *Optional:* The very first time the database container starts, it takes some time to set itself up, during which it will not accept connections from the application container.
 The application container then fails, which prevents it from creating tables in the DB it will need later.
 A solution that seems to work is to start the database container alone first, letting it run in detached mode for a few minutes before starting the application.
        `docker-compose up -d -- database`
     3. `docker-compose up`

-15. Add the app to a course.
+23. Add the app to a course.
 Go to (https://umich.instructure.com/courses/nnnnnn/settings/configurations), where "nnnnnn" is the course ID.
     1. Under the "Apps" tab, click the "+App" button.
     2. In the "Configuration Type" menu, select "By Client ID".
     3. In the "Client ID" field, paste in the same ID number that was added to `.env` above.